 Can you get a VA home loan if you owe back taxes?

 Yes, you can get a VA home loan if you owe back taxes.
 Owing back taxes in the form of an IRS payment plan or a tax lien aren't immediate deal breakers for securing a VA loan, but they can severely affect your chances for approval in the eyes of a VA loan lender.
-Both hamper important financial indicators like your credit score and debt-to-income (DTI) ratio, and the financial responsibility of a lien can stick with you even after a bankruptcy.

 VA Loan Guidelines for IRS Payment Plans and Tax Liens